 What Is A Lab-Grown Diamond?

 Lab-created diamonds are grown in highly-controlled laboratory conditions that reproduce the Earth’s natural growing environment: high pressure and high temperature.
-These man-made diamonds have essentially the same chemical composition, crystal structure, optical and physical properties of diamonds found in nature.
+These man-made diamonds have the same chemical composition, crystal structure, optical and physical properties of diamonds found in nature.
 They aren’t technically “synthetic diamonds” since their chemical composition is that of naturally occurring diamonds; and they usually exhibit the same fire, scintillation and sparkle as organic diamonds.
-Lab-grown diamonds are categorized as either high-pressure, high-temperature (HPHT) or chemical vapor deposition (CVD) diamonds, depending on the method of their production.
+Lab grown diamonds are categorized as either high-pressure, high-temperature (HPHT) or chemical vapor deposition (CVD) diamonds, depending on the method of their production.

 What’s The Real Difference Between Lab-Grown Diamonds and “Real” Diamonds?

 Just like no two couples are alike, no two diamonds are alike.
 This is true for both lab-grown diamonds and organic diamonds.
 When considering the differences and similarities between lab-created diamonds and nature grown diamonds, you won’t find many that are visible to the unaided eye, unless you’re actually a gemologist.
 The only difference between lab grown diamonds and natural diamonds are their origins.